 Address: Karluv most, 110 00 Prague 1

 Prague Castle is a sprawling complex of buildings perched on a hill overlooking the city.
 The castle originated from the 9th century and has been developed over the centuries.
 There is a lot to see within the castle so I would suggest trying to allow half to a full day to see everything properly.
 Through the main gates and onto the first courtyard you will find The Prague Castle Picture Gallery, a collection of paintings from Emperor Rudolph II collection including a few Rubens; and the Treasury of St Vitus Cathedral which displays items from the Cathedrals beginnings up to the middle ages.
 In the next courtyard be prepared for your jaw to drop.
-Right before you will be St Vitus Cathedral.
+Right before you will be St Vitus Cathedral, one of the the best churches in Prague.
 In my opinion, one of the most amazing Cathedrals in the world (more on that later).
 To the left is the Powder Tower and Castle Guard collection which are museums but they also offer a good view of the spires of St Vitus without having the strain you neck.
 To the right is the entrance to the Old Royal Palace featuring Vladislav Hall where the most important state events have occurred.
 Continue around the back of St Vitus to visit The Story of Prague Exhibition and the lovely little Basilica of St George.
 Heading down hill now through a cobblestone lane, you can stop by the St Wenceslas Vineyard, the oldest vineyard in the Czech Republic and further down to the lovely Golden Lane where Franz Kafka spent some time in No. 22.
 You can also watch the changing of the guard on the hour outside the castle’s main entrance or the daily ceremony in the First Courtyard at noon, which includes a fanfare and flag ceremony.